karaogluhh/Computer-Vision-Notes/README.md

 If you are interested in keeping in touch, I have quite a lively twitter stream ([@rasbt](https://twitter.com/rasbt)) all about data science and machine learning.
 I also maintain a [blog](http://sebastianraschka.com/articles.html) where I post all of the things I am particularly excited about.
 --->

 ## Logs
-- 18 March, the repo created.
+- 2 September 2025 - 7 September 2025, the first four OpenCV notebooks created.
-- 18 March, OpenCV and Python directories created.
+- 18 March 2025, the repo created.
-- 18 March, Give ref.
-PyTorch and Tensorflow based computer vision applications.
-- 18 March, Create first Python and OpenCV based notebooks.

 <!--- - 18 March, Create News section.  --->